tsolakoua/cruxnotes/docs/blog/posts/beginners-boost.md

 So there are a few things that helped me improve:

-- Learn the techniques — either by taking a class, asking your friends, or looking for online resources
+- Learn the techniques — either by taking a class, asking your friends, or looking for online resources.
-- Practice and consistency are the key
+- Practice and consistency are key.
-- Repeat climbs to apply techniques if you think you can perform them smoother
+- Repeat climbs to apply techniques if you think you can perform them smoother.

 All in all, knowing what you are doing and climbing mindfully, not only can make you a better climber, but it will also make you enjoy more your sessions!